chef-cookbooks/runit/README.md

 On RHEL-family systems, it will install the runit RPM using [Ian Meyer's Package Cloud repository](https://packagecloud.io/imeyer/runit) for runit.
 This replaces the previous functionality where the RPM was build using his [runit RPM SPEC](https://github.com/imeyer/runit-rpm).
 However, if the attribute `node['runit']['prefer_local_yum']` is set to `true`, the packagecloud repository creation will be skipped and it is assumed that a `runit` package is available on an otherwise configured (outside this cookbook) local repository.

 On Debian family systems, the runit packages are maintained by the runit author, Gerrit Pape, and the recipe will use that for installation.

-On Gentoo, the runit ebuild package is installed.

 ## Resource/Provider